11 More Machine Learning

 11.2.1.3 Latent linear models

-Another thing to be aware of is that some dimension reduction techniques can be thought of as latent linear models.
+Some dimension reduction techniques can be thought of as latent linear models.
 The following depicts factor analysis as a latent linear model.
 The ‘targets’ are the observed features, and we predict each one by some linear combination of latent variables.

 \[ \begin{aligned} x_1 &= \beta_{11} h_1 + \beta_{12} h_2 + \beta_{13} h_3 + \beta_{14} h_4 + \epsilon_1 \\ x_2 &= \beta_{21} h_1 + \beta_{22} h_2 + \beta_{23} h_3 + \beta_{24} h_4 + \epsilon_2 \\ x_3 &= \beta_{31} h_1 + \beta_{32} h_2 + \beta_{33} h_3 + \beta_{34} h_4 + \epsilon_3 \\ \end{aligned} \]